This includes associate membership at $132; government associate membership at $99; and student associate membership at

 - Any links provided by the Society in the form itself are safe to click on as they will open a separate tab.

-- Check the Fee Guide above for payment terms before starting the application process.
+- Check the current Fee Guide for payment terms before starting the application process.

 - The fee for associate membership is $132; for government associate membership is $99; and student associate membership is $27.50.
 You will be asked to pay by credit card towards the end of the application process.

 Ensure you have the following items (as applicable) handy before you start completing your form.

 - Law Library Levy: You may be asked if you would like to access the resources of the Tasmanian Law Library (unless automatically included, depending on PC type).
-See the Fee Guide (see above).
+See the current Fee Guide above.
 The library has extensive hard copy and online materials and can assist you to identify and locate primary and secondary legal resources.
 Subscription also entitles you to desktop library services provided by Thompson Reuters.
 For more information see Library Services on this website or visit the Law Library website.

 - Society Identity Card: A headshot photo of you for the issue of an ID card.
 You will be given the opportunity to request a Society Identity Card.
 This is primarily used by practitioners for law court security access but can also be used to take advantage of the Society’s member benefits in person (e.g. retailer discounts).